CEF Sustainability Leadership Development Program

 • How can leaders stay resilient and energized for the long-term?

-The program will be led by a transformational leader in his own right, Jon Foley, CEF Advisory Board Member and Executive Director of the California Academy of Sciences, along with renowned National Geographic experts, connected to the program’s base for the week, Mashpi Lodge.
+The program will be led by a transformational leader in his own right, Rob Bernard, CEF Leadership Council Member and Chief Environmental Strategist at Microsoft, along with Julia Novy-Hildesley, Professor of the Practice and Executive Director of Stanford’s Change Leadership for Sustainability Program and renowned National Geographic experts, connected to the program’s base for the week, Mashpi Lodge.

 Mashpi Lodge is one of National Geographic’s “Unique Lodges of the World” — an unparalleled place to gain inspiration from the resilience and diversity of the surrounding ecosystems.
 Though only a short drive from Quito, the capital of Ecuador, the lodge is perched at more than 3,000 above sea level between lower montane rainforest and cloud forests, situated in the Chocó biogeographical region, which runs norths-south from Panama, Colombia, Ecuador and Peru.
 It encompasses the biodiversity hotspot known as the Tumbes-Chocó-Darién, extending along the western foothills of the Andes.
 It is considered to be of “high interest for the global conservation of biodiversity”.
 This is also the first forest to be considered a “Model Forest” in Ecuador.
 Worldwide, there are only 28 of these hotspots, spread over 164 countries.